ashwinkumar12345/apache-kafka-intro/README.md

 <a name="batchtorealtime"></a>
 > ## Batch to Real Time => Lambda Architecture

 Twitter used to store data in HDFS and in Apache Storm.

 They found that this system had drawbacks:

  - Events were processed out of order
  - Events were lost because of node failures
  - Managing an HDFS cluster and a Storm cluster was difficult

   ![14](https://user-images.githubusercontent.com/4720428/56757501-39b5cc80-6749-11e9-8695-bb1a40ef534f.png)

-  - Integrate source and target systems
+So, it became important to find a reliable way to integrate source and target systems:

   <img width="650" alt="2" src="https://user-images.githubusercontent.com/4720428/56757581-6cf85b80-6749-11e9-8d1e-ca1098abf907.png">

   <a name="streamingarchitecture"></a>
 > ## Streaming Architecture

-- Is a Message Data Bus
+A message bus was the solution to integrate source and target systems.
-- Benefits
+The message bus was distributed, fault tolerant, resilient, scalable.

-  - Only one cluster
+With a message bus:

-  - Decouples source and target systems
+  - You could use a single cluster.
-  - Distributed, fault tolerant, resilient, scalable
+  - You could decouple source and target systems.

 - Popular Messaging Systems
   - Apache Kafka (Confluent)
   - MapR Event Store for Apache Kafka (MapR)